datacommonsorg/import/docs/counters.md

 ### Existence_FailedDcCall

-Network request to DataCommons API failed
+Network request to DataCommons API failed.

 ### Existence_MissingReference

-External reference existence check with the DataCommons API returned no results
+External reference existence check with the DataCommons API returned no results.

 ### Existence_MissingTriple

-External triple existence check with the DataCommons API returned no results
+External triple existence check with the DataCommons API returned no results.

 ## Stats Check Counters
 These counters represent potential issues found in the statistical analysis of the input data for pitfalls such as extreme outliers, holes in dates that the data is available for, etc.